Our Purpose and Promise

 John Rouse, M.S.

 John Rouse, MS in agricultural economics from The University of Wisconsin, Madison.
 Following two years active duty as an Ensign and Lt(jg) on an LST in the Mediterranean and Caribbean, John Rouse joined the Peace Corps in 1968 and served as rural community development volunteer in Colca River Valley, Peru, an unforgettable experience that changed the course of his future career.
 In 1971, he rejoined the Peace Corps as a staff member serving as a regional representative in Cuenca, Ecuador 1971-72 and then as a cooperative program officer in the Dominican Republic from 1972-74.
 From 1977-83, he joined the World Council of Credit Unions supporting rural credit union development activities in Latin America and Africa.
 In 1984 he joined the Food and Agriculture Organisation (FAO) as a Cooperatives and Rural Organisation officer, retiring after 20 years service to the FAO in 2004.
-In 2005 he made his first return visit to Peru and in 2011 he joined the Chijnaya Foundation Board, and now serves as Vice President.
+In 2005 he made his first return visit to Peru and in 2011 he joined the Chijnaya Foundation Board.

 Christine M. Shelton was a Peace Corps Volunteer in Merida/Ejido, Venezuela from 1970-72.
 She continued to work part time for the Peace Corps from 1972-74 as a Cross Cultural trainer.
 Chris is a 1970 graduate of James Madison University and served on the JMU Foundation Board from 2010-2018.
 She is Professor Emerita and Past Chair of the Exercise and Sport Studies Department at Smith College where she also served as the Co-Director of the Project on Women and Social Change from 1996-2013.
 Chris was the Americas Representative to the International Working Group for Women and Sport Board from 2002 thru 2014.
 She has been on the Board for Women Sport International (WSI) and served as Treasurer since 2012.
 Additionally, Chris served as Vice President for the International Association for Physical Education and Sport for Girls and Women from 1998-2004.
 Chris served as the Resident Director of PRESHCO study abroad program in Cordoba, Spain (2013-2015) and was the first Academic Director for PRESHCO from 2015-2016.
 Her recent interests and scholarship have been in the area of women’s education worldwide especially in empowerment through sport and physical activity and bridge-building between the women’s sport community and the international women’s NGO network.
 She is co-author of “Women on Power: Leadership Redefined.”